copperwater/xNetHack/doc/xnh-changelog-8.0.md

   less likely to go well for you.
 - Magic portals are never hidden; they are readily visible like holes are.
 - Gnomes generated outside the Mines may be carrying a few gems.
+- Eating disenchanter meat while hallucinating will remove the hallucination instead of an intrinsic.
+If permanently hallucinating, this will break you out of it as well, similar to wielding Grayswandir.

 ### Interface changes